AcademySoftwareFoundation/tac/process/start_project.md

 * TOC
 {:toc}

-The Academy Software Foundation is a host of open-source projects and open-collaboration working groups to benefit the motion picture and visual effects industries.
+The Academy Software Foundation hosts open-source projects and open-collaboration working groups to benefit the motion picture and visual effects industries.
 Anyone can bring a new project or working group or start a new project or working group at the Academy Software Foundation.

-This document outlines why to host your project here, what makes a good project here, and the steps for bringing a project here.
+This document outlines why you should host your project at the Academy Software Foundation, what makes a good Academy Software Foundation hosted project, and the steps for bringing a project to the Academy Software Foundation.

 ## Why host your project at the Academy Software Foundation?

 A basic premise behind the Linux Foundation, the Academy Software Foundation, and open source in general, is that most interactions are positive-sum.
 No fixed amount of investment, mindshare, or development contributions are allocated to specific projects.
-Just as open source development is based on the idea that we are collectively smarter than any of us, open source foundations work to make the entire community better off. **Equally important, a neutral home for a project and community fosters this positive-sum thinking.
+Just as open source development is based on the idea that we are collectively smarter than one any of us, open source foundations work to make the entire community better off. **Equally important, a neutral home for a project and community fosters this positive-sum thinking.
 It drives growth and diversity, core elements of a successful open-source project.**

 Organizations and projects come to the Academy Software Foundation to…